South Hills Cooperative Animal Control

 Who are we?

-As the name implies we are a cooperative animal control agency supplying animal services, for both domestic animals and wildlife, for eight communities located in the South Hills area of Allegheny County.
-The communities involved with the coop are; Castle Shannon, Dormont, GreenTree, Heidelberg, Mt Lebanon, Scott Township, Upper St Clair, and Whitehall.
+As the name implies, we are a cooperative animal control agency providing animal services for both domestic animals and wildlife to eight communities located in the South Hills area of Allegheny County.
+The communities involved with the coop are Castle Shannon, Dormont, Green Tree, Heidelberg, Mt.
+Lebanon, Scott Township, Upper St. Clair, and Whitehall.

-Animal Control Officers can be called on via Allegheny County dispatch on the non emergency phone number (412) 279 6911, this is the preferred method of contact by the general public.
-County dispatch will in turn contact animal control via radio.
-Otherwise common practice is to use the 9-1-1 service to call for service.
+Animal Control Officers can be called on via Allegheny County dispatch on the non-emergency phone number (412) 279- 6911; this is the preferred method of contact by the general public.
+County dispatch will, in turn, contact animal control via radio.
+Otherwise, common practice is to use the 9-1-1 service to call for service.